stan-dev/design-docs/designs/0031-deprecation-schedule.md

 [summary]: #summary

 Introduce a process by which minor features can be removed from the Stan language following a 1 year (3 minor release) period of deprecation.
-'Minor features' is here broadly defined to mean syntactic changes that are one-line updates, such as replacing `<-` with `=` or renaming a variable/function.
+"Minor features" is here broadly defined to mean syntactic changes that are one-line updates, such as replacing `<-` with `=` or renaming a variable/function.

 # Motivation